alibaba/ice/.changeset/README.md

 - You will be prompted to select a bump type for each selected package.
 Select an appropriate bump type for the changes made.
 See here for information on semver versioning
 - Your final prompt will be to provide a message to go alongside the changeset.
 This will be written into the changelog when the next release occurs.

 After that, you should commit changes to the remote repository.
+For example:

 ```bash
 $ git status